-UNIT 1: PLANNING A BUSINESS

-- · How business ideas are created - Conditions that contribute to the success of business ideas - Internal and external environments that affect a business' performance - Analysis of Australian and international businesses in today's society

-- Practical exercises

-- Case studies and analysis of businesses

-- Business planning

-- Written report

-- End of Semester Examination

-UNIT 2: ESTABLISHING A BUSINESS

-- Legal requirements involved in setting up a business.
-Including financial record keeping - Planning and establishing appropriate financial control systems, supplier relationships and establishing effective policies and procedures - Marketing the business - The importance of staffing in a business
+UNIT 1: PLANNING A BUSINESS WHAT IS STUDIED?
+How business ideas are created Conditions that contribute to the success of business ideas Internal and external environments that affect a business' performance Analysis of Australian and international businesses in today's society WHAT TYPE OF WORK IS DONE?
+Case studies and analysis of businesses Business planning End of Semester Examination UNIT 2: ESTABLISHING A BUSINESS WHAT IS STUDIED?
+Legal requirements involved in setting up a business.
+Including financial record keeping Planning and establishing appropriate financial control systems, supplier relationships and establishing effective policies and procedures Marketing the business The importance of staffing in a business WHAT TYPE OF WORK IS DONE?
+Case studies and analysis of businesses End of Semester Examination

-- Practical exercises

-- · Case studies and analysis of businesses

-- Written report

-- End of Semester Examination